 Aposematism benefits both the signaler and the receiver.
 Male-male interactions can be costly in terms of time, energy and fitness.
-In Ischnura ramburii damselfly male-male mating interactions decrease males survival and lower body mass (Gering, 2017).
-In X. erythroneurum, the warning signal can helps males to avoid male-male tandem formation and thus can be beneficial for both of the receiver and approaching male.
-Further studies are needed to understand the cost of the dimorphic bands to males in terms of color production and predation cost they possesses due to presence of those conspicuous bands.
-The abdominal blue bands in males are commonly found in many damselfly species ( Peer observation, see also Beatty et al., 2015; S. N. Gorb, 1998) and thus our findings raise the tantalizing question whether blue abdominal bands function as an aposematic signal across many odonatan taxa.
+In Ischnura ramburii damselflies, male-male mating interactions decrease males’ survival and lower their body mass (Gering, 2017).
+In X. erythroneurum, the warning signal can help males to avoid male-male tandem formation and thus can be beneficial for both of the receiver and the approaching male.
+Further studies are needed to understand the costs of the dimorphic bands to males in terms of colour production and predation due to the presence of those conspicuous bands.
+The abdominal blue bands in males are commonly found in many damselfly species (Per observation, see also Beatty et al., 2015; S. N. Gorb, 1998) and thus our findings raise the tantalizing question whether blue abdominal bands function as an aposematic signal across many odonatan taxa.

 References: